JDillon522/PERSTAT-Bot/readme.md

     - Add | Edit a user's settings
     - Trigger a new report (for late responses)
     - Trigger a new solicitation of status
+    - Adjust solicitation and report times
 - Multiple solicitation formats
     - Simple math problems to submit
     - Giffs and memes
 - Send report to external file like a google doc
+- Convert to typescript